muzamilalfatih/clinic_management_system/README.md

 4. Restore NuGet packages
    Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution and restore missing packages.
-5. Edit connection string
+5. Updte connection string
 6. Build and run
    Use Build > Build Solution and Debug > Start Debugging to launch the application.
 7. Use the following test credentials :

-    1. Username : admin.
+    1. Email : superadmin@superadmin.com.
-    2. Password : admin.
+    2. Password : superadmin.

 ## Features